Topological 5d $\mathcal{N} = 2$ Gauge Theories: Mirror Symmetry and Langlands Duality of $A_\infty$-categories of Floer

 with (i) $(\widetilde{\mathscr{D}} \widetilde{\mathscr{B}})^a$ and (ii) $\widetilde{\mathscr{F}}^a$ corresponding to (i) $\epsilon_{npq} \widetilde{\mathscr{D}}^p \widetilde{\mathscr{B}}^q$ and (ii) $\frac{1}{2} \epsilon_{npq}\widetilde{\mathscr{F}}^{pq}$, respectively, in the underlying 5d theory.
 In other words, GM theory on $M_3 \times \R^2$ can be regarded as a 2d gauged sigma model along the $(t, \tau)$-directions with target $\mathfrak{B}_3$ and action \eqref{eq:m3 x r2:action:2d sigma}.

 \subtitle{The 2d Model on $\R^2$ with Target $\mathfrak{B}_3$ as a 1d SQM}

-Singling out $\tau$ as the direction in ``time'', one can, after suitable rescalings, recast \eqref{eq:m3 x r2:action:2d sigma} as the following equivalent SQM action\footnote{ In the resulting SQM, as $A_{\tau}$ has no field strength and is thus non-dynamical, it will be integrated out to furnish the Christoffel connection for the fermions in the SQM \cite{er-2023-topol-n}, leaving us with an SQM without $A_{\tau}$.
-We have again applied Stokes' theorem and the fact that the fields corresponding to the finite-energy real gauge field $A_t$ would vanish at $t \rightarrow \pm \infty$, to arrive at the following expression. }
+Singling out $\tau$ as the direction in ``time'', one can, after suitable rescalings, recast \eqref{eq:m3 x r2:action:2d sigma} as the following equivalent SQM action\footnote{ In the resulting SQM, as $A_{\tau}$ has no field strength and is thus non-dynamical, it will be integrated out to furnish the Christoffel symbols for the fermions in the SQM \cite{er-2023-topol-n}, leaving us with an SQM without $A_{\tau}$. }

-where $\varphi_+^{\alpha} \coloneq e^{j\theta} \cos(\theta) \widetilde{\mathscr{A}}^{\alpha} + \widetilde{\mathscr{B}}^{\alpha}$ and $\varphi_-^{\alpha} \coloneq \widetilde{\mathscr{A}}^{\alpha} - e^{j\theta} \cos(\theta) \widetilde{\mathscr{B}}^{\alpha} - e^{j\theta} (A_{\tau})^{\alpha}$.
-Here, $(\widetilde{\mathscr{A}}^{\alpha}, \widetilde{\mathscr{B}}^{\alpha}, (A_{\tau})^{\alpha})$ and $(\alpha, \beta)$ are coordinates and indices on the path space $\mathfrak{P}(\R, \mathfrak{B}_3)$ of maps from $\R$ to $\mathfrak{B}_3$ with $(A_{\tau})^{\alpha}$ corresponding to $A_{\tau}$ in the underlying 2d model; $g_{\mathfrak{P}(\R, \mathfrak{B}_3)}^{\alpha\beta}$ is the metric on $\mathfrak{P}(\R, \mathfrak{B}_3)$; and $h_3(\varphi_+, \varphi_-)$ is the potential function.
+where $\varphi_+^{\alpha} \coloneq e^{j\theta} \cos(\theta) \widetilde{\mathscr{A}}^{\alpha} + \widetilde{\mathscr{B}}^{\alpha}$ and $\varphi_-^{\alpha} \coloneq \widetilde{\mathscr{A}}^{\alpha} - e^{j\theta} \cos(\theta) \widetilde{\mathscr{B}}^{\alpha} - e^{j\theta} (A_t)^{\alpha}$.
+Here, $(\widetilde{\mathscr{A}}^{\alpha}, \widetilde{\mathscr{B}}^{\alpha}, (A_t)^{\alpha})$ and $(\alpha, \beta)$ are coordinates and indices on the path space $\mathfrak{P}(\R, \mathfrak{B}_3)$ of maps from $\R$ to $\mathfrak{B}_3$ with $(A_t)^{\alpha}$ corresponding to $A_t$ in the underlying 2d model; $g_{\mathfrak{P}(\R, \mathfrak{B}_3)}^{\alpha\beta}$ is the metric on $\mathfrak{P}(\R, \mathfrak{B}_3)$; and $h_3(\varphi_+, \varphi_-)$ is the potential function.

 In other words, GM theory on $M_3 \times \R^2$ can also be regarded as a 1d SQM along $\tau$ in $\mathfrak{P}(\R, \mathfrak{B}_3)$ whose action is \eqref{eq:m3 x r2:action:1d sqm}.